api3dao/contracts/docs/contracts/api3-server-v1/api3marketv2.md

 Since this is too complex for most users, they are recommended to interact with Api3MarketV2 over the Api3 Market frontend, which abstracts away this complexity.
 This section describes what happens under the hood of the Api3 Market frontend.

-The requirements for a `buySubscription()` call to succeed are as follow:
+The requirements for a `buySubscription()` call to succeed are as follows:

 - The `dapiManagementAndDapiPricingMerkleData`, which prove that the rest of the arguments are from the Merkle trees whose roots are currently registered on Api3MarketV2, are valid.
 - The subscription can be added to the queue of the dAPI, which means that it objectively improves the queue and does not cause it to exceed the maximum limit of `maximumSubscriptionQueueLength` (whose value is determined at Api3MarketV2 deployment) items.